marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_082.png)
 Left: $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y'$, $\color{green} y''$; right: $\color{gold} y = 6x^5 - 15x^4 + 10x^3$, $\color{magenta} y'$, $\color{green} y''$;

-You can notice how the second derivative of the cubic function is a straight line, and it's non-zero in $x=0$ and $x=1$.
+You can notice how the second derivative of the cubic function is a straight line, and it's non-zero in $x=0$ and $x=1$, while in the quintic function case, it touches the abscissa in both $x=0$ and $x=1$.

 If we really want to describe a motion function like "the cool kids", we can opt for such a quintic function.